PalisadoesFoundation/talawa-api/example/linux/installation.md

 - **Dedicated system user** `talawa` for running the service (security best practice)
 - **MongoDB** installed and running (required for Talawa API)
 - **Redis** installed and running (required for Talawa API)
+- Most important !
+Add the working directory named `TALAWA_API_HOME` as global variable in `~/.bashrc`(eg.`export TALAWA_API_HOME="/path/to/your/talawa-api`) .
+Always give fallback sometimes it may not load.
-- Proper file permissions on `/usr/local/talawa-api` directory .
+- Proper file permissions on `/path/to/your/talawa-api` directory means `TALAWA_API_HOME` .
 Where your talawa-api is installed.
 - For development:
   - Ensure `.env` file sets `NODE_ENV=development`.
   - Run the service manually to verify functionality.